dmidlo/weblog/Content/ContentTemplates/AlgorithmsTemplate.md

 Xiaolin Wu's line algorithm
 Xiaolin Wu's line algorithm is an algorithm for line antialiasing.
 Xiaolin Wu's line algorithm was presented in the article "An Efficient Antialiasing
 5 KB (574 words) - 01:48, 29 July 2018

-Cycle detection (redirect from Floyd's cycle-finding algorithm.)
-In computer science, cycle detection or cycle finding is the algorithmic problem of finding a cycle in a sequence of iterated function values.
-For any
-27 KB (3,625 words) - 08:32, 20 February 2019

-Approximation algorithm
-computer science and operations research, approximation algorithms are efficient algorithms that find approximate solutions to NP-hard optimization problems
-20 KB (2,685 words) - 06:36, 7 February 2019

 Graph traversal (redirect from Graph exploration algorithm) the algorithm visits each vertex.
 If the vertex has already been visited, it is ignored and the path is pursued no further; otherwise, the algorithm checks/updates